tihonav/cad-to-geant4-converter/README.md

 This is a light-weight tool for converting of CAD drawings into the GDML (geometry secription markup language).
 GDML is the format used by particle-physics simulation packages, like GEANT4.
 Input files should be provided in .stl format, which is supported by majority of CAD developing software, for example KATIA.

 The tool works as follows:
- - A set of .stl files are provided from the CAD model, where each .stl file represents one part of the geometry, corresponding to one single material (input_file_1.stl, input_file_2.stl, ...)
+ - A set of .stl files is provided from the CAD model, where each .stl file represents one part of the geometry, corresponding to one single material (input_file_1.stl, input_file_2.stl, ...)
  - The tool converts a set of .stl file into the GDML model